bicCluster/learning-cluster/README.md

 	- The manual from Hortonworks have covered the basic steps.
 You can also check [this](http://www.linuxproblem.org/art_9.html) and [this](http://askubuntu.com/questions/497895/permission-denied-for-rootlocalhost-for-ssh-connection) if you need more help (However, be careful that you should still use `ssh-keygen` while generating key pairs, otherwise it could not ssh the root properly later).
 	- You need to use root permission to set up password-less SSH.
 To set the root password see [this](http://askubuntu.com/questions/155278/how-do-i-set-the-root-password-so-i-can-use-su-instead-of-sudo).
 	- If you change the ssh configuration, you may need to restart ssh by `service ssh restart`.
 	- Make sure the password-less SSH works in both directions among four machines: scp the private and public key to the .ssh folder of four machines and modify authorized_key file.
+Sometimes when you reinstall the cluster, you would encounter a problem that you cannot have the remote connection with the correct ssh key.
+In this time, you can type `chmod 400`+ key name or vim into the file that store the original key to delete the original one.
 	- If something goes wrong with the password-less SSH, you may get timeout error in building cluster.
 Then try Installing Ambari Agents Manually, look at [this](https://ambari.apache.org/1.2.0/installing-hadoop-using-ambari/content/ambari-chap6-1.html).
 For Ubuntu, use apt-get instead of yum.
 	- You may generate the public key or private key from the user account which is not root, check it carefully or you may not be able to automatically install the hadoop system.
 The public key and private key is under the file /root/.ssh. .ssh file is invisible file there.
 	- When input the private key in the Ambari installation, don't forget to include the first line and last line.